MyEtherWallet/knowledge-base/source/_posts/en/transactions/how-to-send-a-transaction.md

 **Step 1.** [Access your wallet][accessMEW].

-**Step 2.** Your wallet should automatically be opened on the ‘Send Transaction’ screen.
-If it’s not, you can find this area to the left of your wallet overview page.
+**Step 2.** Select the button that says 'Send Transaction', or find this section in the 'Send' category from the left menu.

 **Step 3.** Fill in the type of currency you’d like to send, the amount, and the address you’d like to send to.
 * Make sure to double and triple check the address you’re sending to!
 We cannot recover funds sent to the wrong address.